 PALH'S MANAGER, AUTHOR & EDITOR

 Cecilia Manguerra Brainard has written three novels: When the Rainbow Goddess Wept, Magdalena, and The Newspaper Widow.
-She has also written and edited seventeen other books.
+She has also written and edited over twenty books.

 Cecilia has received a California Arts Council Fellowship in Fiction, a Brody Arts Fund Award, a Special Recognition Award for her work dealing with Asian American youths, as well as a Certificate of Recognition from the California State Senate, 21st District.
 She has also been awarded by the Filipino and Filipino American communities she has served.
 In 1998, she received the Outstanding Individual Award from her birth city, Cebu, Philippines.
 She has received several travel grants in the Philippines, from the USIS (United States Information Service).
 In 2001, she received a Filipinas Magazine Award for Arts.
 Her books have won the Gourmand Award and the Gintong Aklat Award.